 Tamara never gave up her struggle.
 Fortunately, she was able to escape from the ghetto shortly before its destruction.
 Though she lost her parents, she and one of her brothers survived the Holocaust.
 She later married, finished her studies, and eventually emigrated to Israel.

 Tamara copied the lyrics of the song “By the Ghetto Gate” into her diary.
-You may hear the song performed at the U.S. Holocaust Memorial Museum site.
+Click here to hear the song performed courtesy of the U.S. Holocaust Memorial Museum.

 Monday - Thursday 9 AM - 4 PM